vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `Kubernetes: Add Existing Cluster` - Install and configure the Kubernetes command line tool (kubectl) from a cloud cluster, such as an Azure Container Service (ACS) or Azure Kubernetes Service (AKS) cluster
    * `Kubernetes: Set as Current Cluster` - Select from a list of configured clusters to set the "current" cluster.
 Used for searching, displaying, and deploying Kubernetes resources.
    * `Kubernetes: Delete Context` - Remove a cluster's configuration from the kubeconfig file.
+   * `Kubernetes: Set Kubeconfig` - Select from a list of known kubeconfig files (for users who keep different kubeconfig files for different environments).
    * `Kubernetes: Show Cluster Info` - For a cluster, show the status of Kubernetes Components (API Server, etcd, KubeDNS, etc.) in a terminal window.
    * `Kubernetes: Use Namespace` - Select from a list of namespaces to set the "current" namespace.
 Used for searching, displaying, and deploying Kubernetes resources.